RGKrish183/React-Redux/README.md

 This tutorial will show you how we can add Redux to the Create React App starter project.
 We’ll be using community best practices to structure our application while maintaining simplicity.
 In the end, the app will be a simple shopping cart that allows us to add items from the shelf.

+You can download orginal working copy from here, This below tutorial based i have setup and tried and implement React Redux concept in this project.
+If you have any queries let me know.

 Let’s get started.

 Create a boilerplate project withe the create-react-app command